alihussainzada/BugHunterMethodology/webAppRecon/README.md

 The flow is like:

-Find All Urls (gospider) ⇒ Find hidden links from js files (LinkFinder) ⇒ httpx
+Find All Urls (gospider) ⇒ Find hidden links from JS files (LinkFinder) ⇒ httpx

-for Mass and Manual Test
+for Mass and Manual Tests

 ## Fuzzing to discover

-the aim to discover following properties
+The aim to discover following properties

 - File names
 - parameters name
 - endpoints

-see the methodology!
+See the methodology!